 Some real estate agents won’t accept purchase offers without a preapproval letter.
-You can talk with a Veterans United loan specialist about getting preapproved for a VA loan at 1-800-VA-LOANS.
+Talk with a Veterans United loan specialist about getting preapproved for a VA loan.

 VA loans are specialized mortgage products that require specialized knowledge.
 These aren’t an everyday transaction for a lot of lenders and real estate agents.

 Successful VA homebuyers often connect with agents who understand the power and potential of this program.
 Agents who truly know the VA loan program can make a big difference for their buyers.